 Online support groups and courses for aging adults and family members support hoping for the best and identifying ways to navigate through landmines presented by families who don’t get along.
 Not all family members want to play in the same sandbox for the benefit of a loved one.

-Online Support Groups and Courses Deliver Confidence
+Online Support Groups, Programs, and Courses To Relieve Stress and Deliver Confidence

 Confidence is a benefit realized by aging and adults and family caregivers who participate in online support groups and courses.
 Caregiving involves the component of healthcare.
 Healthcare literacy in the United States for persons of all ages is low.